Skip to main content

 Root Complex

-All PCI devices are linked to the CPU as a tree.
-When there are multiple roots, they're just added as child trees to the root trees.
-It's interesting to note that even RAM is part of the same root.
+All PCI devices link to the CPU as a tree.
+With many roots, they're added as child trees to the root trees.
+Even RAM is part of the same root.

-The root complex knows which physical address is part of which branch in the tree.
-The requests from CPU are routed to that specific branch.
-When the address falls in the RAM address range, it will be forwarded to the memory controller.
-But if it's for PCIe device's BAR range, then the root complex formats the request into a PCI packet.
+The root complex knows which address belongs to which branch.
+It routes the CPU requests to that branch.
+If the address is in the RAM range, it goes to the memory controller.
+If it's in a PCIe device's BAR range, the root complex turns the request into a PCI packet.

 addressing packets to devices

-When the packet is sent through a branch, all PCI devices on the branch gets the packet.
-But only the device for which the packet is intended to will accept the request.
-This is exactly why each device configures it's BAR with this allocated physical address at boot.
+When the packet goes through a branch, all PCI devices on it get the packet.
+Still, only the target device accepts the request.
+This is why each device sets its BAR with this address at boot.

 wiki-root-complex